age well

 At RegenCen, we think about treatment in layers.

-The foundation is hormone therapy, specifically bioidentical hormone replacement therapy (BHRT).
+The foundation is hormone replacement therapy, specifically bioidentical hormone replacement therapy (BHRT).
 When estrogen, progesterone, testosterone, and other key hormones decline with age, the effects ripple across nearly every system in the body: sleep, mood, energy, metabolism, cognition, libido, bone density, and more.
 Restoring hormonal balance addresses the broadest set of symptoms with the single most impactful intervention available in longevity medicine.

-Think of it this way: after optimizing hormones, most patients see real, meaningful improvement across a range of symptoms.
-But some things persist.
+Think of it this way: after optimizing hormones, most patients see real, meaningful improvement across a broad range of symptoms.
+But some annoyances persist.
 The belly that won't respond.
 Sleep that's better but not right.
 Energy that's improved but still falling short.
 Body composition that's plateau'd.
 These are the kinds of specific, named complaints that peptide therapy is designed to address.

 This is also part of what distinguishes RegenCen.
 We don't prescribe peptides as a blanket solution.
 We evaluate each patient individually, start with the foundation that addresses the most, and apply targeted therapies precisely where they're warranted.